-The Easy Guide to Maximizing Your AdWords ROI
+The Easy Guide to Maximizing Your Google Ads (AdWords) ROI

-“Increase conversions, reduce spend.” - Every AdWords user.
-Ever.
+“Increase conversions, reduce spend.” - Every Google Ads user ever.

 In an ideal world, spending less to make more would be a cinch.
 There would be chocolate fountains on every street corner.
 Student loan debt would vanish.
 Alas.

 In reality, reconciling the twin desires of growing your customer base while spending less on advertising is no small feat.
 Fortunately, there’s a performance indicator that lives somewhere between the two: return on investment (referred to henceforth as ROI).